HuBERT-EE: Early Exiting HuBERT for Efficient Speech Recognition: HuBERT-EE

 \subsubsection{Confidence}

-The maximum probability is a straightforward measurement of certainty.
+The maximum probability is another straightforward measure of certainty.
 Since we use the CTC framework, the softmax prediction of the $i^{th}$ early exit branch can be expressed as $f_{i}(x) \in R^{T \times C}$, where $T$ is the total number of frames and $C$ is the number of label classes.
 Considering the maximum probability as the confidence measure, the average confidence score of $f_{i}(x)$ is given as

 where $\max_{c}{f_{i}(x)}^{(c)} \in R^{T\times1}$ represents the maximum probability for each frame.
-Before the inference starts, a confidence threshold is chosen.
 When the confidence of the intermediate output $f_{i}(x)$ is larger than the predefined threshold, the corresponding prediction can be exited early.